Table of Contents

 3- Implement A Composting Program

-Composting is a powerful tool in the fight against food waste, as it provides a sustainable solution for repurposing food waste and reducing its environmental impact.
+Composting is a powerful tool in the fight against food waste, as it provides a sustainable solution for repurposing food waste and reducing its impact on the enviornment.

 Alternatively, restaurants can partner with third-party providers to facilitate composting.
 These providers often offer collection and processing services, making it easy for restaurants to divert food waste away from landfills and into composting facilities.
 This can be a particularly useful option for restaurants that lack the space or resources to manage their own composting systems.